Atul-devops/hello-world/README.md

 # hello-world
 sample-demo
-this is a demo lab on git
+this is a demo lab

 any changes made is commiited